 541.25.
-Veterans Park Area (VPA) Overlay District.
+Portland Avenue and 66th Street (PSS) Overlay District.

 Subdivision 1.
 Purpose and intent.
-The Veterans Park Area Overlay District promotes both redevelopment of existing structures and new development to provide a balanced mix of compatible uses in proximity to the Veterans Memorial Park.
+The Portland Avenue and 66th Street Overlay District promotes both redevelopment of existing structures and new development to provide a balanced mix of compatible uses in proximity to the Veterans Memorial Park.
 Design regulations are provided to produce structures of consistent character and of appropriate scale that transition from single family residential to higher density mixed use and community commercial.
-The intent of the Overlay District is to guide the design character of redevelopment and revitalization in ways that are sensitive to the intent of the Comprehensive Plan and its surrounding land uses, while adhering to the Portland & 66th Sub Area Study's guidance and Development Principles:
+The intent of the Overlay District is to guide the design character of redevelopment and revitalization in ways that are sensitive to the intent of the Comprehensive Plan and its surrounding land uses, while adhering to the Portland Avenue and 66th Street Sub Area Study's Development Principles:

-- Personal Connections: Support redevelopment projects that preserves and enhances the ability of residents and users of Veterans Memorial Park to make personal connections to the park. - Park & Neighborhood Connectivity: Increase connectivity to Veterans Memorial Park by incorporating vehicle, pedestrian, wheelchair/walker, and bicycle connections between park destinations (e.g., the Memorial, lake, ice arena, and swimming pool), neighborhoods, and redevelopment sites along Portland Avenue and 66th Street. - Diversify Housing Options: Use redevelopment sites to expand the mix of housing in the area such as row/townhouse, affordable units, courtyard apartments, courtyard cottages, and live-work units. - Convenient Commercial: Encourage a mix of community and small neighborhood commercial businesses in proximity to residential areas and the park destinations as an important amenity for residents and park visitors.
+- Personal Connections: Support redevelopment projects that preserves and enhances the ability of residents and users of Veterans Memorial Park to make personal connections to the park. - Park & Neighborhood Connectivity: Increase connectivity to Veterans Memorial Park by incorporating vehicle, pedestrian and bicycle connections between park destinations (e.g., the Memorial, lake, ice arena, and swimming pool), neighborhoods, and redevelopment sites along Portland

+Avenue and 66th Street. - Diversify Housing Options: Use redevelopment sites to expand the mix of housing in the area such as row/townhouse, affordable units, courtyard apartments, courtyard cottages, and live-work units. - Convenient Commercial: Encourage a mix of community and small neighborhood commercial businesses in proximity to residential areas and the park destinations as an important amenity for residents and park visitors.

 - Sustainable Development: Use sustainable design practices and new technology in developments that will help create a healthy, sustainable, vibrant neighborhood, and contribute to the park environment. - Building Transition: Require site design and building architectural characteristics that provide appropriate transitions between single family residential neighborhoods and higher intensity uses. - Building Heights: Locate the tallest portions of buildings away from adjacent low density residences.
-For sites adjacent to Veterans Memorial Park, locate the tallest portions of buildings away from the park's open areas. - Building Massing: Locate and design buildings to preserve views to/from the park's open areas and minimize potential shadowing of the park. - Quantity of Parking: Minimize parking needs by leveraging the study area's location along multimodal corridors to reduce the use of the automobile while limiting neighborhood impacts.
+For sites adjacent to Veterans Memorial Park, locate the tallest portions of buildings away from the park's open areas. - Building Massing: Locate and design buildings to preserve views to/from the park's open areas and minimize potential shadowing of the park. - Quantity of Parking: Minimize parking needs by leveraging the study area's location along multimodal corridors to reduce the use of the automobile.

 Subd.
 2. Creation of district and applicability.
-The Veterans Park Area (VPA) Overlay District shall apply to properties designated within Appendix 1 of this Code.
+The Portland Avenue and 66th Street (PSS) Overlay District shall apply to properties designated within Appendix 1 of this Code.

 Subd.
 3. Applicable regulations.
-All permitted, accessory, and conditional uses allowed in the underlying Districts shall be allowed in the VPA Overlay District with the following additions, qualifications, and/or exceptions.
+All permitted, accessory, and conditional uses allowed in the underlying Districts shall be allowed in the PSS Overlay District with the following additions, qualifications, and/or exceptions.